MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-organizational-levels.md

 Using organisational levels on contacts is a two-step process.
 First, you define the organisational level code.
 You only have to perform this step one time for each organisational level.
 Once you have an organisational level code, you can start to assign the code to contact persons.

 ## <a name="to-define-an-organizational-level-code"></a>To define an organisational level code
 The organisational level code defines the type or category of the organisational level, such a CEO  or CFO.
 You can have several organisational level codes.
-To define the organisational level, you use the **Organisational Levels** window.
+To define the organisational level, you use the **Organisational Levels** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Organisational Levels**, and then choose the related link.
 2. Choose the **New** action, and fill in a code and description.
 The code can be a maximum of 11 characters, and can be any combination of numbers and letters.